ankitmathanker/ankitmathanker/README.md

 <!--
-**ankitmathanker/ankitmathanker** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
--->
+**ankitmathanker/ankitmathanker**

 # Hi there 🙏!!
 I am ANKIT MATHANKER 🧑‍💻

 ---

 ## 🎓 Summary
 I am a Ph.D.
-Candidate in Chemical Engineering in the Department of Chemical Engineering in the University of Michigan.
+Candidate in the Department of Chemical Engineering in the University of Michigan.
 During my Ph.D.
 I have learned to study various heterogeneous catalysis systems on atomistic level using tools like density functional theory, molecular dyanmics, and machine learning.
-During my masters I also learned to use autoclave reactor for liquefaction and further product characeterization for biofuels and bitumen upgrading.
+In my masters I learned pyrolysis and liquefaction processes and characterization techniques for biofuels and bitumen upgrading.

 ---